s3lvatico/hamon/README.md

 ## Building

-When the build completes, binaries and the dependencies will be put into the `dist` directory.
+When the build completes, a single jar will be put into the `./dist` directory, whereas the dependencies will be put into `./dist/lib`

 Use `mvn package` (don't mind the stack traces, they're part of successful tests), or `mvn package -DskipTests` to skip tests.